 The frosting for this smash cake is made with whole milk plain Greek yogurt, a little maple syrup, and a touch of vanilla extract.
 It’s slightly tangy from the yogurt and super simple to make.
 (And there’s no need for cups and cups of powdered sugar to make it thick and spreadable!)

-2. Stir yogurt together with maple syrup and vanilla in a bowl.
+Step 6.
+Stir yogurt together with maple syrup and vanilla in a bowl.
+You can use a spoon or a hand-held mixer if you prefer.

-TIP: You can leave it plain, top the layers with berries, add sprinkles, or add a candle.
+TIP: You can leave it plain, top the layers with berries, add sprinkles, or add a candle for baby’s first birthday.

 It does contain natural sugars from maple syrup.
 Your little one’s first birthday is a big celebration, so it’s only fitting that they have a really special cake to mark the day!
 (Though this is so good you might hope they don’t smash it so you can have a piece for yourself.
 I usually use just two layers of the cake for the smash cake and save the third one so the rest of us can have a slice!)

-TIP: If you want to use less maple syrup, a few people have replaced half of it with very smooth mashed ripe banana.
+TIP: If you want to use less maple syrup, a few people have replaced half of it with very smooth mashed bananas.

 This cake, due to the oat flour, is a little denser than a traditional yellow cake.
 It will smash just fine, though, and has a wonderful flavor from the maple syrup and vanilla extract.